Surtr: Worship

 The 12th-13th century Icelandic "Book of Settlements" (Landnámabók) describes the 150 km journey of a chieftain's son, Þorvaldur holbarki ("hollow throat") Þorðarson, through Iceland's interior to sing a poem of praise (a "drápa") – a ritual act – to the giant that lived inside "hellisins Surts", Surt's cave, which is called Surtshellir in modern Icelandic.
-Archaeological research inside the cave in 2001, 2012, and 2013 has shown that what was once theorized to be evidence of outlaws' activity in the cave – bones of sheep and oxen – instead documents evidence of Viking Age ritual activities undertaken inside the cave for 65-100 years prior to Iceland's conversion to Christianity around AD 1000.
+Archaeological research inside the cave in 2001, 2012, and 2013 has shown that what was once theorized to be evidence of outlaws' activity in the cave – bones of sheep and oxen – instead documents evidence of Viking Age ritual activities undertaken inside the cave for 65–100 years prior to Iceland's conversion to Christianity around 1000 AD.
 This suggests a possible cult to appease the fire giant, perhaps the first concrete evidence of worship of the jötnar, or of efforts to strengthen the gods in order to restrain Surtr or other jötnar under his control.

 Place names and modern influence

 In modern Iceland, the notion of Surtr as a giant of fire lives on; Surtsey ("Surtr's island"), a volcanic island that appeared in 1963 in Vestmannaeyjar, Iceland, is named after Surtr much like Surtshellir.

 The description found in Gylfaginning of Surtr guarding the frontier of Múspell is depicted in John Charles Dollman's painting The Giant with the Flaming Sword.

-Surtur, a natural satellite of the planet Saturn, and Surt, a volcano on the planet Jupiter's moon Io, are both named after him, as is a Jupiter-sized planet that orbits a dwarf star named Muspelheim in 2019.
+Surtur, a natural satellite of the planet Saturn, and Surt, a volcano on the planet Jupiter's moon Io, are both named after him.
+In 2019 the IAU named the star HAT-P-29 and its Jupiter-sized planet HAT-P-29b, respectively, Muspelheim and Surt, as a result of the NameExoWorlds 2019 campaign.

 Surtr was adapted as a character by Marvel Comics, first appearing in Journey into Mystery #97 (October 1963).
-Surtur made his film debut in the 2017 MCU film Thor: Ragnarok.
-A female operator in the mobile video game Arknights is named after the giant, and is regarded as one of the most powerful units in the game.
-Surtr also appears as the main antagonist in Book II and as a playable character in Fire Emblem Heroes, voiced by Kirk Thornton, (though in-game, he is uncredited).
-Also, Surt appears in the Persona games and the Shin Megami Tensei games.
-In Persona 3, he appears as the strongest Persona of the Magician Arcana.
-In Persona 4, Surtr primarily specialises in Fire magic and can learn one of the most powerful Fire spells in the game, Ragnarok, which does Severe Fire damage to an opponent.
-The other strongest Fire spell is Yukiko's Burning Petals.
-In Persona 5, it and Mada can learn the two strongest Fire moves in the game, Inferno and Blazing Hell.
-He will be a playable evil in SMITE as the first god of Season 10, in which his season is the Season of Monsters.
+Surtur was important to the backstory in the animated film Thor: Tales of Asgard, before making a full appearance in the 2017 MCU film Thor: Ragnarok.